Jewish Combat Organization: Final deportation and uprising

 Is all a made-up story!"

 The final deportation began on the eve of Passover, 19 April 1943.
-The streets of the ghetto were vacant; most of the remaining 30,000 Jews were hiding in carefully prepared bunkers including their headquarters located in Ulica Miła 18, many of which had electricity and running water, however they offered no route of escape.
+The streets of the ghetto were vacant; most of the remaining 30,000 Jews were hiding in carefully prepared bunkers, including their headquarters located in Ulica Miła 18, many of which had electricity and running water; however, they offered no route of escape.

 When the Germans marched into the ghetto, they met fierce armed resistance from fighters attacking from open windows in vacated apartments.
 The defenders of the ghetto used guerrilla warfare tactics and had the strategic advantage not only of surprise but also of being able to look down on their opponents.
-This advantage was lost when the Germans began systematically burning all of the buildings of the ghetto forcing the fighters to seek cover in the underground bunkers.
+This advantage was lost when the Germans began systematically burning all of the buildings of the ghetto, forcing the fighters to seek cover in the underground bunkers.
 The fires above consumed much of the available oxygen below ground, turning the bunkers into suffocating death traps.
+Regina Fudem and Szlomo Baczyński were able to help 40 people escaping the burning buildings through the sewer system, and were subsequently killed while trying to rescue further people.

-On May 8 in the bunker at 18 Mila Street, Jurek Wilner called on the fighters to commit mass suicide to avoid falling into Germans' hands.
+On May 8 in the bunker at 18 Mila Street, Jurek Wilner called on the fighters to commit mass suicide to avoid falling into the Germans' hands.
 As the first one, Lutek Rotblat initially shot his mother and then himself.
-In the bunker most of the members of the Combat Organization found their deaths, including Commander Mordechaj Anielewicz.
+In the bunker, most of the members of the Combat Organization found their deaths, including Commander Mordechaj Anielewicz.

-By 16 May 1943, the German Police General Jürgen Stroop, who had been in charge of the final deportation, officially declared what he called the Grossaktion, finished.
-To celebrate he razed Warsaw's Great Synagogue.
-The ghetto was destroyed and what remained of the uprising was suppressed.
+By 16 May 1943, the German Police General Jürgen Stroop, who had been in charge of the final deportation, officially declared what he called the Grossaktion finished.
+To celebrate, he razed Warsaw's Great Synagogue.
+The ghetto was destroyed, and what remained of the uprising was suppressed.

 Epilogue

 Even after the destruction of the ghetto, small numbers of Jews could still be found in the underground bunkers on both sides of the ghetto wall.
-In fact, during the last months of the ghetto some 20,000 Jews fled to the Aryan side.
-Some Jews who escaped the final destruction of the ghetto, including youth group members and leaders Kazik Ratajzer, Zivia Lubetkin, Yitzhak Zuckerman and Marek Edelman, would participate in the 1944 Warsaw Uprising against the Nazis.
+In fact, during the last months of the ghetto, some 20,000 Jews fled to the Aryan side.
+Some Jews who escaped the final destruction of the ghetto, including youth group members and leaders Kazik Ratajzer, Zivia Lubetkin, Yitzhak Zuckerman, and Marek Edelman, would participate in the 1944 Warsaw Uprising against the Nazis.

 While many members and leaders of the youth groups perished in the Warsaw Ghetto, Zionist and non-Zionist youth movements remain active.
 One can still find the left Zionist youth groups Hashomer Hatzair and Habonim Dror in countries such as Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, France, Germany, Hungary, Israel, Italy, Mexico, the Netherlands, Poland, South Africa, Switzerland, Ukraine, the United Kingdom, the United States and Uruguay.
-There are still remnants of the non-Zionist Jewish Labour Bund's S.K.I.F. in Australia, the United Kingdom, France and the United States.
-The right youth group Betar operates in Australia, Brazil, Western Europe and the United States, and Bnei Akiva, a religious Zionist organization, operates worldwide.
+There are still remnants of the non-Zionist Jewish Labour Bund's S.K.I.F. in Australia, the United Kingdom, France, and the United States.
+The right youth group Betar operates in Australia, Brazil, Western Europe, and the United States, and Bnei Akiva, a religious Zionist organization, operates worldwide.